Thorlion/basic_fifo_verification/README.md

 This project verifies a 32-bit, four-entry first-word fall-through (FWFT) FIFO with a lightweight class-based SystemVerilog testbench.
 The environment drives directed FIFO operations, monitors the DUT interface, predicts expected behavior with a queue-based reference model, and reports data or status-flag mismatches through a scoreboard.

-The FIFO behavior documented here is provisional because an external RTL specification is not currently available.
+The FIFO behavior documented here is provisional because __RTL specification is not available__.
 The reference model therefore captures the assumptions described below rather than copying the RTL implementation.

 ## Architecture